clearlinux/how-to-clear/06-rpms.md

 /usr/share/man/man8/vpddecode.8
 ```

-These files are not needed by dmidecode, and due to security
+These files are not needed by dmidecode.
+Due to security
-restructions, they are useless on Clear Linux OS because they require
+restrictions, they are useless on Clear Linux OS because they require
 `/dev/mem` to be available, which is not the case on Clear Linux OS.
 We
 can therefore just remove them from the RPM files without penalty.